 A Lost Time Incident (LTI) occurs if an employee suffers a workplace injury resulting in an absence from work past the day of the incident, loss of wages, or a permanent disability/impairment.
-There were zero occurrences of an injury requiring professional medical treatment and zero Lost Time Incidences in 2022.
-Lost time frequency and severity rate are provided in Appendix A for reference between 2017-2022.
+There was one occurrence of an injury requiring professional medical treatment and one Lost Time Incident in 2023.
+Lost time frequency and severity rate are provided in Appendix A for reference between 2019-2023.